Hose's broadbill

 The species is endemic to montane regions in north, central, and southeastern Borneo, where it mostly occurs in forests at elevations of 600–1220 m.
 Omnivorous, it mainly feeds on fruit like figs and berries, supplementing its diet with insects and leaf buds.
 It is mainly seen alone or in pairs but can form flocks of up to 6–8 birds near fruiting trees.
 Breeding occurs from April to October, with clutches of 2–4 eggs being laid in delicate hanging nests.
-It is classified as being near-threatened by the International Union for Conservation of Nature due to a moderately rapid decline in its population caused by habitat destruction.
+It is classified as being Least Concern by the International Union for Conservation of Nature, despite a declining population caused by habitat destruction.

 Taxonomy and systematics

 Hose's broadbill was described as Calyptomena hosii by the British naturalist Richard Bowdler Sharpe in 1892 based on specimens collected from Mount Dulit, Borneo.
 The name of the genus, Calyptomena, is from the Ancient Greek words kaluptos, meaning covered, and mēnē, meaning moon.
 The specific name hosii, as well as the common name, is in honour of the British zoologist Charles Hose, who collected the holotype of the species.
 Hose's broadbill is the official common name designated by the International Ornithologists' Union.
 Other names for the species include blue-bellied broadbill, Hose's green broadbill, magnificent broadbill, and magnificent green broadbill.

 Whitehead's broadbill is one of three species in the genus Calyptomena, a genus of three bright green broadbills found in Southeast Asia.
 Calyptomena is one of two genera in the family Calyptomenidae, the other being Smithornis, a genus of three rather dull-coloured species found in Africa.
 Although species-level relationships within the family are unclear, both the genera are monophyletic (including all descendants of a common ancestor) taxa that are sister (most closely related) to each other.